 After six months of widespread disruption to students’ education, private tutoring is more popular now than ever.
 Since 2009, Simply Learning Tuition has been at the forefront of this shift towards a more personalised education, but we understand that some parents might be put off by the costs.
-In this article we explore the proven benefits of post-lockdown tutoring, as well as how it may be more financially feasible than many people realise.
+In this article English teacher, private tutor and journalist, Kristina Murkett, explores the proven benefits of post-lockdown tutoring, as well as how it may be more financially feasible than many people realise.

 A brave new world

 The price of lockdown on education has been costly.
 A report by the National Foundation for Educational Research (NFER) found that around 2 million children in the UK did little or no schoolwork between April and June.
 A third of pupils surveyed said they were not engaged with their lessons, fewer than half (42%) bothered to return their work, whilst 40% said they were not in regular contact with their teachers.

 Sir Peter Lampl, founder and chairman of the Sutton Trust and chairman of the Education Endowment Foundation, said, “When it comes to schooling, COVID-19 has done huge damage, at speed, to our children’s prospects, putting their futures in danger.
 Many pupils have fallen significantly behind in their learning.”

 The future looks equally uncertain.
 Hundreds of schools have closed already due to positive coronavirus cases (the Department for Education recently announced that only 84% of secondary schools are fully open), and this will inevitably have an adverse effect on exam classes in year 11 and year 13.

 It’s easy to focus on statistics and forget about the individual impacts on students.
 As Professor Sally Power of Cardiff University said, “We tend to talk about facts and figures, but we are talking about people’s futures here, and I think that we should be extremely worried.”